The New Wichita Municipal Airport – A $10 Million Model Facility Built From Scratch in 3 1/2 Years

 Wichita Mid-Continent Airport continues to be an integral part of the total economy of south-central Kansas.
 Tenants under contract with the Airport Authority, including the various agencies of the federal government – as well as the airlines – number over 70.

 General aviation is served by specialized retailers, who provide aircraft-related accessories, service, rental, storage and flight training.
 Two general aviation manufacturers are located adjacent to the airport and maintain access agreements for the use of public facilities, as well as provide customer service at their respective locations.
-Three fixed-base operators (FBOs) provide a complete range of services, including aircraft repair, refurbishing, maintenance, sales, fueling and charters: Wichita Airport Facilities., Hawker Beechcraft and Yingling Aircraft.
+Three fixed-base operators (FBOs) provide a complete range of services, including aircraft repair, refurbishing, maintenance, sales, fueling and charters: Beechcraft, Yingling Aircraft and Wichita Airport Facilities.
 There are approximately 270 general aviation aircraft based at Mid-Continent.